anthonyzhub/HackerRank-Leetcode-Solutions/README.md

 # HackerRank-Solutions

 Whether you're a student or an experienced professional, it is recommended to practice your technical skills before an interview.
-HackerRank and Leetcode has various technical questions for everyone to prepare for a job interview.
-For me, I like to save the question and solution after successfully completing a problem.
-You never know if a problem may resurface with a few tweaks or different conditions.
+HackerRank and Leetcode both have technical questions for everyone to prepare for a job interview.
+For me, I like to save questions and its solution after successfully solving them.
+You never know if a problem may resurface in a job interview with minor differences.

-In this repository, I uploaded my solutions to previously completed coding questions.
-Each file is named after the problem with a detailed explaination of what is expected.
-Feel free to review my solutions and, if you are lost, read the comments I left behind.
+In this repository, each file is named after the problem and includes the link to the question.

 Good luck on your interview!